humanmade/altis-seo/docs/google-site-verification.md

 ![Screenshot of setting field](./gsv-setting.png)

 Save this, and click "Verify" in Search Console.
 Your domain should now be verified in the console.

-Note that this process needs to be completed for each subdomain site if you have [multiple sites](docs://guides/multiple-sites.md).
-If you have many sites, you may want to use the domain verification instead.

 ## Verifying via Domain method (DNS)